Human rights in Ethiopia: Anti-Terrorism Proclamation

 Ethiopia's Anti-Terrorism Proclamation was introduced in 2009.
 The broad provisions of the Anti-Terrorism Proclamation allow the authorities to criminalize the exercise of freedom of expression.
 Amnesty International believes that at least 108 journalists and opposition members were arrested in 2011 primarily because of their legitimate and peaceful criticism of the government.
 The sheer numbers involved in this wave of arrests represents the most far-reaching crackdown on freedom of expression seen in many years in Ethiopia.

 From March 2011 to December 2011 at least 108 opposition party members and six journalists were arrested in Ethiopia for alleged involvement with various proscribed terrorist groups.
 The detainees had been charged with crimes under the Anti-Terrorism Proclamation and the Criminal Code.
-Many arrests in 2011 came in the days immediately after individuals publicly criticised the government, were involved in public calls for reform, applied for permission to hold demonstrations, or attempted to conduct investigative journalism in a region of Ethiopia to which the government severely restricts access.
+Many arrests in 2011 came in the days immediately after individuals publicly criticized the government, were involved in public calls for reform, applied for permission to hold demonstrations, or attempted to conduct investigative journalism in a region of Ethiopia to which the government severely restricts access.

 Amnesty International believes the individuals will not receive a fair trial and will be convicted for exercising their right to freedom of expression.
 Many of the detainees complained that they experienced torture and were forced to sign confessions or incriminating evidence.
-Almost all were denied access to lawyers and family at start of detention.
+Almost all were denied access to lawyers and family at the start of detention.